mieweb/docs/content/functions/reports/osha-300-301-case-data-report.md

    * Other = 4 value means the case/incident didn't fit any of the other criteria of Death, Lost Time, or Restrictions
 * <strong>DAYS AWAY FROM WORK</strong> - the total number of Lost Time days will be calculated here and displays a total number:
    * If Lost time is documented in the Accommodations section of an encounter that is linked to an OSHA reportable case, the start day of the lost time counts as a full day.
    * The date of injury or onset of illness full day doesn't count as a day away from work in this calculated column if a documented lost time day started the same day.
-Day of incident/case does not count as a lost time day, if the lost time started that same da
+Day of incident/case does not count as a lost time day, if the lost time started that same day.
+   * Is to match same count this case calculates from the OSHA 300A or OSHA 300 Log also
 * <strong>DAYS JOB TRANSFER OR RESTRICTION</strong> - the total number of Restricted days calculation and displays as a total number:
    * Overlapping restriction days are only counted once.
    * The calculation in this column does not include future days.
    * The calculation looks at the restriction start date & time and the end date & time and makes the calculation for this column.
 A full day is counted as a start day and the end day being a day apart.
+   * Is to match same count this case calculates from the OSHA 300A or OSHA 300 Log also
 * <strong>TYPE OF INCIDENT</strong> - If the case/incident is work related or undetermined, this displays a number (as the value) signifying the Injury/Illness type:
    * Injury = 1 value
    * Skin Disorder = 2 value